 How to choose the best sports bras for hot weather

 The hot weather can mean you’re moving your exercise routine from indoors to outside.
 And because of the warmer weather, it also means that your sports bra may sometimes also double as your shirt because it’s just too hot to wear multiple layers.
-(These are the best leggings for working out in warmer months.)
 And the hotter you feel, the sweatier you start to get, and the more likely you’ll experience chafing.

 Nike Swoosh Bra

 The classic design and fit of this sports bra make it versatile and popular for all kinds of workouts.
 “This is a staple in my fit rotation,” says Lauren Seib, personal trainer in Stamford, Connecticut.
 It hugs you in without squishing your chest and has a comfy yet stay-put band.
 I like that it provides a little more coverage, so I don’t feel exposed in front of clients.”
 (Pair it with one of the best leggings for warmer months.)